vyos/vyos-documentation/docs/configuration/system/conntrack.rst

 .. cfgcmd:: set system conntrack timeout udp stream <1-21474836>
     :defaultvalue:

-    Set the timeout in secounds for a protocol or state.
+    Set the timeout in seconds for a protocol or state.

 You can also define custom timeout values to apply to a specific subset of connections, based on a packet and flow selector.
 To do this, you need to